API endpoint before implementing the pagination pattern

 const obj = {

-// A Symbol.iterator property that is a function
+// A Symbol.iterator method

 [Symbol.iterator]: function () {